baltimore-sun-data/fec-mapper/README.md

 -- Start working on the php code in the "bake" folder

+-- Integrate with jade/scss/koala/etc.,.
+   (I would do this earlier, but we're still figuring out preciseely how we want to use those tools at work.)

 =====
 #####

-Steps I used to make my workflow function:
+Steps I used to make my workflow function on a relatively fresh VM:

+-- Installed virtualenvwrapper using   sudo apt-get install virtualenvwrapper

 -- Created repository using web interface